-District Strategic Plan 2019-2024, approved by Board of Trustees October 15, 2019
+District Strategic Plan 2019-2024, rough draft dated September 26, 2019

 The Strengths, Weaknesses, Opportunities, and Threats Analysis (August 29, 2018) surveyed and collected responses from 2,433 different individuals representing a significant cross-section of the district community.
 Many of the responses correspond to the measurable student data presented below and offer a collected perspective about the nature of the district.
 The open-ended comment section offers, without statistical ratings, a collection of subjective views about what the colleges and district office should do to improve the institution.
 These subjective views reflect very directly the goals and objectives the 2019-2024 District Strategic Plan seeks to accomplish.